 You should have received an email from firstname.lastname@example.org with instructions on next steps.
 Please feel free to contact us if you have any questions.

-The final date that waitlist applicants will be notified of their status is May 21, 2018.
+The final date that waitlist applicants will be notified of their status is to be determined.

 MITHS will make transportation arrangements for airport pick-up/drop-offs on the first and last day of the program from Ontario International Airport only.
 Assigned staff members will meet you at the terminal and will be carrying a Loma Linda University MITHS sign as identification.
 Communication will be sent to you with the names and contact information of MITHS staff members.